-Whether I have good or bad day, I journal.
+Whether I have a good or bad day, I journal.
 It only takes a few minutes of my day.
-It has helped me a great deal to reduce my stress and achieve my goals, as well as helped me heal though some really bad times.
-Going back to some of those journal entries has shown proof of my accomplishments and the goals I have reached — how far we have come, both individually and as a family.
+It has helped me a great deal to reduce my stress and achieve my goals, as well as helped me heal through some really bad times.
+Going back to some of those journal entries has shown proof of my accomplishments and the goals I have reached -- how far we have come, both individually and as a family.
 I, for one, have always been intimidated by change.
 I no longer can think that way.
 These changes have made me a very different person and not in a good or bad way, just a very different person.
 I have seen that through my journals.

 According to the University of Rochester Medical Center, “one of the ways to deal with any overwhelming emotion is to find a healthy outlet in which to express yourself, which makes a journal a helpful tool in managing your mental health.”